HEADACHE AND MIGRAINE: differences, causes, and natural remedies to feel better

-People who experience migraine report various factors that are associated with them.
+People who experience migraines report various factors that are associated with them.
 These are called migraine triggers and may include:

-Many women complain of headache and migraine in relation to menstrual cycle.
+Many women complain of headaches and migraines during the menstrual cycle.

-Hormonal headache is due mainly because of an oestrogen imbalance (either oestrogen excess or premenstrual deficiency)
+Hormonal headache is due mainly because of an estrogen imbalance (either estrogen excess or premenstrual deficiency)

-Excess oestrogen is more common in those eating larger amounts of meat and dairy, those who are overweight since fat cells make oestrogens.
+Excess estrogen is more common in those eating larger amounts of meat and dairy, those who are overweight since fat cells make estrogens.

-Too much oestrogen suppresses activity of the enzyme which breaks down amine such as serotonin and adrenalin and having too many amines in our blood can lead to migraine.
+Too much estrogen suppresses the activity of the enzyme which breaks down amine such as serotonin and adrenalin and having too many amines in our blood can lead to migraines.

-Oestrogens are usually very high at the middle of the cycle and some women experience migraine especially at this time of the month.
+Estrogens are usually very high at the middle of the cycle and some women experience migraines especially at this time of the month.

 Lowering intake of food high in amine before and after these days can help in relieving the symptoms.

-But which are the food with high amine content?
+But which is the food with high amine content?

 Beers and wines